 Much like Michelle Obama, Parker has incredibly toned arms.
-This means that her tops are usually sleeveless to show off them off.
+This means that her tops are usually sleeveless to show them off.
 If there is a part of our body you love, show it off as she does!

 Experiment With Avant-Gard Shapes

 Make sure that at least one item in your outfit is fitted to your body to show that there’s a woman under all that fabric!
-This is what makes Parker’s style look harmonious, despite the changing shapes.
+This makes Parker’s style look harmonious, despite the changing shapes.

-Keep it in the same (color) Family
+Could you keep it in the same (color) Family?

 Stick to Statement Shoes